apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**NASA and SpaceX Delay Crew-8 Return Due to Hurricane Milton**
+**China's stocks rally fizzles as stimulus offer disappoints**

-You can read more about it [here](https://dailygalaxy.com/2024/10/nasa-spacex-crew-8-return-hurricane-milton/).
+You can read more about it [here](https://www.reuters.com/markets/asia/china-markets-reopen-with-roar-after-week-long-break-2024-10-08/).

 ## Requirements
 - Python 3.8